xiaoyao153379/BakTst_Org/readme.md

 ![result1](https://github.com/xiaoyao153379/BakTst_Org/blob/master/picture/1.png?raw=true "result")
 ![result2](https://github.com/xiaoyao153379/BakTst_Org/blob/master/picture/2.png?raw=true "result")
 ### Some ideas for the future
 I will publish this prototype, and everyone can reference from it.
-But if it is used to trade in the real quantitative transaction, it can't.I will develop a quantitative trading system that can be used to trade in the real quantitative transaction based on BakTst_Org.
+But if it is used to trade in the real quantitative transaction, it can't.
+I will develop a quantitative trading system that can be used to trade in the real quantitative transaction based on BakTst_Org.
 ### Thanks list
 * Thanks to everyone in 慢雾区远不止狗币技术群, helped me solve some programming problems.
 * Thanks to greatshi.
 Greatshi,a master in the field of quantitative trading.
 He patiently answered some questions that I met.
 Thank you.